itrcrisks/GB-railway-network-model/README.md

 # GB-railway-network-model
-A model of the Great Britain (GB railway network with topology and flows
+A model of the Great Britain (GB) railway network with topology and passenger daily flows.

 ## Requirements and description